-- Use of Organisation's communication systems to set up personal businesses or send chain letters. - Forwarding of Organisation confidential messages to external locations unless for valid business purposes connected to theday to day running of the organisation. - Distributing, disseminating or storing images, text or materialsthat might be considered indecent, pornographic, obscene or illegal. - Distributing, disseminating or storing images, text or materialsthat might be considered offensive or abusive, in that the context is a personal attack, sexist, ageist or racist. - Accessing copyrighted information in a way that violates thecopyright. - Breaking into the system or unauthorised use of apassword/mailbox. - Broadcasting unsolicited personal views on social, political, religious or other non-business related matters. - Transmitting unsolicited commercial or advertising material. - Undertaking deliberate activities that waste staff effort or networked resources.

-Introducing any form of computer virus into thecorporate network.
+- Use of Charity's communication systems to set up personal businesses or send chain letters. - Forwarding of Charity confidential messages to external locations unless for valid business purposes connected to the day to day running of the Charity. - Distributing, disseminating or storing images, text or materials that might be considered indecent, pornographic, obscene or illegal. - Distributing, disseminating or storing images, text or materials that might be considered offensive or abusive, in that the context is a personal attack, sexist, ageist or racist. - Accessing copyrighted information in a way that violates the copyright. - Breaking into the system or unauthorised use of a password/mailbox. - Broadcasting unsolicited personal views on social, political, religious or other nonbusiness-related matters. - Transmitting unsolicited commercial or advertising material. - Undertaking deliberate activities that waste staff effort or networked resources. - Introducing any form of computer virus into the corporate network.